Nursing and Midwifery

 2014 “Improving International Students’ Writing Skills.”
 SoNM Strategic Research Initiative Grant ($5,000).

 2014 “‘viRtual Nurse education’: To what extend does virtual gaming support nursing students’ development of clinical decision making?”
 SoNM seed grant ($4,608).

 2010 “CALL for Nursing English.”
 Flinders Teaching & Learning Innovation Grant ($10,000).

 My role is to support the language needs of over 600 international nursing students.

-I deliver face-to-face classes and online support to students, and engage in a range of staff and currciulum-based activities to enhance international student learning.
+I deliver face-to-face classes and online support to students, and engage in a range of staff and curriciulum-based activities to enhance international student learning.

-I research nursing English, language testing and policy, vocabulary-centred language competence, and the efficacy of English-learning computer games.
+I research nursing English, language testing and policy, vocabulary-centred language competence, and the efficacy of videogames to teach English.